True West (play): Notable productions

-International and regional productions
+International productions

 The play was produced in London by the Royal National Theatre at the Cottesloe Theatre, opening on December 3, 1981.
-Directed by John Schlesinger, the cast starred Bob Hoskins as Lee and Antony Sher as Austin, with Patricia Hayes as Mom.
+Directed by John Schlesinger, the cast starred Bob Hoskins as Lee and Antony Sher as Austin, with Patricia Hayes as Mom and Shane Rimmer as Saul.

 The Donmar Warehouse presented the play in 1994, starring Mark Rylance and Michael Rudko, directed by Matthew Warchus.
-Sheridan Morley wrote: "this is really a two-man play and as Rylance and Rudko prowl around each other, giving two of the best-contrasted and indeed best performances in town, 'True West' seems somehow a much stronger, funnier and more savage play than I recall from its first National outing over here in the early 1980s."
+Sheridan Morley wrote, "This is really a two-man play and as Rylance and Rudko prowl around each other, giving two of the best-contrasted and indeed best performances in town, 'True West' seems somehow a much stronger, funnier and more savage play than I recall from its first National outing over here in the early 1980s."
 The production began at the Quarry Theatre in Leeds.
-Matt Wolf called the Donmar Warehouse production a "blazing revival", "one of the best-attended of [Sam] Mendes' early years."
+Matt Wolf called the Donmar Warehouse production a "blazing revival", "one of the best-attended of [Sam] Mendes' early years".
 The male leads swapped roles every 3 or 4 performances.

 Wilson Milam directed a production at the Bristol Old Vic in November 2003, with Phil Daniels as Lee and Andrew Tiernan as Austin.
-The British Theatre Guide reviewer noted: "The design, by Dick Bird, who was responsible for the much-admired Great Expectations at the Old Vic earlier this year, is excellent.
+The British Theatre Guide reviewer noted, "The design, by Dick Bird, who was responsible for the much-admired Great Expectations at the Old Vic earlier this year, is excellent.
 White framed windows opening on to a patio area with plants, furniture and skies beyond."
 The production replaced the smashing of a typewriter with a modern working laptop, and used 20 working toasters.
-The production caused the Bristol Old Vic to remove the first three rows of seats for fear that the audience would be harmed and installed a Perspex shield for safety reasons.
-It did receive much critical acclaim from the British national press and was cited as Pick of the Week in The Guardian newspaper (October 27, November 2, 2003).
+The production caused the Bristol Old Vic to remove the first three rows of seats for fear that the audience would be harmed and to install a Perspex shield for safety reasons.
+It received much critical acclaim from the British national press and was cited as "Pick of the Week" in The Guardian newspaper (October 27, November 2, 2003).